PawseySC/singularity-containers/_episodes/00-setup-docker.md

 ```
 {: .source}

-The Docker commands above work in Bash, Zsh, and PowerShell after `DOCKER_ID` has been assigned using the syntax shown for the corresponding shell.
+The Docker commands above use shell syntax that works in Bash and Zsh, including Bash in the Ubuntu WSL terminal on Windows.

 After the push completes, open the `first-image` repository in Docker Hub and confirm that the `latest` tag is present.